TRUMP ASSISTS VICTIMS OF VEGAS MASSACRE

 By DEVON ST. CLAIRE

-Today, President Donald Trump addressed the shooting that took place in Las Vegas on Sunday.
+President Donald Trump has addressed the shooting that took place in Las Vegas on Sunday.
+His words, thoughtful, expressed the thoughts of the vast majority of Americans

 Trump said, ”We are joined together today in sadness, shock and grief.”
 He said that he would visit Las Vegas on Wednesday to meet with first responders and the victims.
 He also ordered flags on federal buildings to be flown at half-staff.